trevex/cranecd/README.md

 _CraneCD_ relies on git hosting solution to enforce its security controls, e.g. four-eye principle via pull-request reviews.
-The only exposed secret is a shared secret used to trigger a deployment.
+The only secret exposed by a CI variable is a shared secret used to trigger a deployment.
-It can only be used to invoke the process, but not to parameterize it.

-A CRD (`CraneConfig`) is used to store a given configuration of a deployment process.
+A CRD (`DeployConfig`) is used to store a given configuration of a deployment process.
 It contains the deployment and repository configuration including git credentials, the aforementioned shared secret, a reference to the `ServiceAccount` to use and more.

 A user with permissions to create this CR sets up the deployment configuration before-hand.
-Once this was setup properly the shared secret can be used to trigger a deployment process.
+Once this was setup properly the shared secret and the commit hash can be used to trigger a deployment process.

 ![Basic overview of CraneCD](./docs/overview.svg)